 The memoirs of Captain John Stevens give a handwritten personal account of James’ Catholic troops.
-Stevens wrote that they "drank so extravagantly” they were left “dead drunk scattered about the fields” on the morning of the Battle of the Boyne.
+Stevens wrote that they "drank so extravagantly” that they were left “dead drunk scattered about the fields” on the morning of the Battle of the Boyne.

 He says the soldiers made the fatal mistake in a mix-up over drink rations.
 He wrote that a consignment of brandy, ordered to fortify the men on the eve of battle, did not arrive until the famous kings were drawing swords.